 Included on our balance sheet as of December 31, 2021 are derivative liabilities related to our warrants.
-Accounting Standards Codification 815, Derivatives and Hedging, or ASC 815, provides for the remeasurement of the fair value of such derivatives at each balance sheet date, with a resulting noncash gain or loss related to the change in the fair value being recognized in earnings in the statement of operations.
+Accounting Standards Codification 815, Derivatives and Hedging, or ASC 815, provides for the remeasurement of the fair value of such derivatives at each balance sheet date, with a resulting non-cash gain or loss related to the change in the fair value being recognized in earnings in the statement of operations.
 As a result of the recurring fair value measurement, our financial statements and results of operations may fluctuate quarterly, based on factors, which are outside of our control.
 Due to the recurring fair value measurement, we expect that we will recognize non-cash gains or losses on our warrants each reporting period and that the amount of such gains or losses could be material.

-A significant portion of our total outstanding shares are restricted from immediate resale but may be sold into the market in the near future.
-This could cause the market price of our common stock to drop significantly, even if our business is doing well.
+Future resales of our common stock could cause the market price of our common stock to drop significantly, even if our business is doing well.

-Sales of a substantial number of shares of our common stock in the public market could occur at any time.
+Sales of a significant number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.

-Immediately after the closing of our Business Combination: (i) former holders of Legacy Sema4 common stock owned approximately 64.89% of our total outstanding common stock, (ii) holders of public shares owned 18.43% of our total outstanding common stock, (iii) the Former Sponsor and certain of CMLS's other initial stockholders owned 4.61% of our total outstanding common stock and (iv) the Prior PIPE Investors owned approximately 12.07% of our total outstanding shares of common stock.
+Immediately after the closing of our July 2021 business combination: (i) former holders of Legacy Sema4 common stock owned approximately 64.89% of our total outstanding common stock, (ii) holders of public shares owned 18.43% of our total outstanding common stock, (iii) the Former Sponsor and certain of CMLS's other initial stockholders owned 4.61% of our total outstanding common stock and (iv) the Merger PIPE Investors owned approximately 12.07% of our total outstanding shares of common stock.

-Although the Former Sponsor and certain of our stockholders were subject to certain lock-up restrictions regarding the transfer of our common stock following the consummation of the Business Combination, these lock-up restrictions expired on January 18, 2022.
+Although the Former Sponsor and certain of our stockholders were subject to certain lock-up restrictions regarding the transfer of our common stock following the consummation of the business combination, these lock-up restrictions expired on January 18, 2022.
 However, certain of our existing stockholders have also entered into support agreements in connection with the Acquisition, whereby these stockholders have agreed to, among other things, be bound by certain transfer restrictions.
-This prospectus relates to the offer and sale from time to time by the Selling Securityholders named in this prospectus up to 229,657,978 shares of common stock and 7,236,667 warrants.
-Because the Business Combination lock-up restrictions have expired and the registration statement is available for use, and as the transfer restrictions under the support agreement in connection with the Acquisition end, the market price of our common stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.
+Furthermore, we have filed a registration statement on Form S-1 related to the offer and sale from time to time by the selling securityholders named in the prospectus that forms a part of that registration statement of up to 236,223,401 shares of common stock and 7,236,667 warrants, which registration statement has been declared effective by the SEC.
+Because the business combination lock-up restrictions have expired and the registration statement is available for use, and as the transfer restrictions under the support agreement end, the market price of our common stock could decline if the holders of our common stock sell them or are perceived by the market as intending to sell them.

-Even though we consummated the Business Combination, there is no guarantee that the public warrants will ever be in the money, and they may expire worthless and the terms of our public warrants may be amended.
+There is no guarantee that the public warrants will ever be in the money, and they may expire worthless and the terms of our public warrants may be amended.